appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-snowflake-db.md

 <dd>

 To generate keys for secure authentication, you can use tools like [OpenSSL](https://www.openssl.org/).
 With OpenSSL, you can create two keys: a private key and a public key.
 The private key, encrypted with AES-256, is used for signing authentication requests, while the public key is extracted from the private key for verification purposes.
-For more information, see [Key-pair authentication](https://docs.snowflake.com/en/user-guide/key-pair-auth#generate-the-private-key).
+For more information, see [How to generate the private key](https://docs.snowflake.com/en/user-guide/key-pair-auth#generate-the-private-key).

 To use the keys: